dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Christian Seberino:**
- yeah so yeah I say something so you know yeah Joel it's kind of interesting because the what you described so you started out as a programmer and some people style is that
+ yes so I say something so
+you know Joel it's kind of
+interesting because the what you described so you started out as a programmer and some people style is that